lirmm/waves-core/docs/user_doc/service/submissions.rst

 File input
 ----------------------

-* **Allowed copy paste**: Allow or not display in form of a Text field for copy/paste content added to upload file input
+* **Allowed copy paste**: Allow or not display in form, a Text field for copy/paste content added to upload file input
-* **Allowed file size**: max allowed size for file input
+* **Allowed file size**: Max allowed size for file input
 * **Edam format(s)**: Input file EDAM ontology format
 * **Edam data(s)**: Input fil EDAM ontology data type
 * **Validation Regexp**: For expert, set up a RegExp for validating file input names

-File input add another section where administrator can setup file sample that can be used in submission, each Sample defines:
+File input adds another section where administrator can setup file sample that can be used in submission.
+Each Sample defines:

 * **Label**: A displayed label
 * **Sample file**: upload here sample file